Dissecting Operations in Spatial Compositions through Acoulogy as Sonic Thinking

 The fourth section, Interiors, Exteriors, and Mnemo-Perceptive Effects, hones in on more dramatic representations of spaces through music, and how their effects point to a sense of locus with psychogeographic, architectural, and bodily connotations.

-In the fifth and final section, Sonic Frames, Spatial Synthesis, and Spatiotemporal Configurations, Coppice’s retrospective works are overviewed for how they seek to bring awareness to, and recall in memory of, multiple and simultaneous kinds of spaces.
+In the fifth and final section, Sonic Frames and Spatiotemporal Synthesis, Coppice’s retrospective works are overviewed for how they seek to bring awareness to, and recall in memory of, multiple and simultaneous kinds of spaces.
 Through these conceptually-rich works, Coppice plays with notions of shapeshifting spatiotemporal objects referential of oeuvre, and of music as an evolving idea.

 While each section describes dominant characteristics referenced in each section title, and while there is a progressive refinement of ideas from one work to the next, those characteristics are not exclusive to each section, and may also relate to other works in other sections.
 While the works presented are mostly chronological, Coppice sustains an accretionary yet nonlinear inquiry and relational sonic thinking.